Ernest Ferroul: Later career (1893–1921)

 In his speech Ferroul called for the resignation of all his colleagues from Languedoc-Roussillon and openly advocated civic disobedience.

-The deadline for the ultimatum to the government came on 10 June 1907 and Ferroul announced his resignation as mayor and proclaimed the start of the municipal strike.
+The deadline for the ultimatum to the government came on 10 June 1907 and, standing on the balcony of the Hôtel de Ville of Narbonne, Ferroul announced his resignation as mayor and proclaimed the start of the municipal strike.

 On 12 June Ferroul spoke of the premier, "Monsieur Clemenceau, since the beginning of our demonstrations, has considered us as big children, good boys, but unaware of our actions.

 He is one of those who think that in the Midi everything ends with songs or farandoles.

 He is very wrong, he does not know us."

 Clemenceau asked Albert Sarraut to bring Ferroul to the negotiating table.

 Ferroul told him: "When we have three million men behind us, we do not negotiate".

 On 19 June Ferroul was arrested at dawn at his home in Narbonne by troops of the 139th Infantry Regiment and imprisoned in Montpellier.

 Later the government passed the requested laws and the revolt's leaders were released.

 On 22 September 1907 the General Confederation of vine growers of the South (CGV) was constituted.

 Its main mission was to fight against fraud and to protect the social and economic interests of producers.

 The first president of the CGV was Ferroul and Elie Bernard became its Secretary General.

 Ferroul ran again in the general elections of 24 April 1910 for the second constituency of Narbonne and was narrowly defeated by Albert Sarraut.

 He was again defeated by Sarraut in the 26 April 1914 elections.

 He did not run in the elections of 1919.

 Ferroul died in Narbonne, Aude, on 29 December 1921.